rakus/quick_change_directory/README.md

 All index files are held in the directory `~/.qc` (or whatever `QC_DIR` is set to).

+**Note:**

+* Directory names with newline are ignore and not added to the index.
+* Directories names with with encoding errors are added to the index, but qc is not able to find them.
+This is a restriction of `grep`.

 ### Normal, Hidden and Extended Indexes

 This indexes are normal text files with one directory name per line.